BrightspaceUI/core/components/breadcrumbs/README.md

 ## Current Page [d2l-breadcrumb-current-page]

-Based on guidance from design, sometimes the last breadcrumb represents the current page and is therefore not a link.

-Use the `d2l-breadcrumb-current-page` element for this:
+Older pages or tools include the current page name at the end of the breadcrumb, even though this is not best practice going forward.
+Use the d2l-breadcrumb-current-page if you need to replicate this in a legacy page:

 <!-- docs: demo live name:d2l-breadcrumb-current-page display:block -->
 ```html